-Typically, the Code of Practice for Milking Shed Effluent listed in the Environment Protection (Water Quality) Policy 2003 contains specific requirements, advice, and information.
+Typically, the Code of Practice for Milking Shed Effluent or Dairy Effluent Guidelines listed in the Environment Protection (Water Quality) Policy 2003, contain specific requirements, advice, and information.
 The Code of Practice for Milking Shed Effluent or Dairy Effluent Guidelines will not contain offence provisions.